Flybe Flight Delay and Cancellation Compensation

 €300€300€300€600€600Non-internal EU flights over 3,500 km

-The airline might not have to compensate you if they can provide a transfer to your destination, close to the original schedule.
-Even if you’re just a little late, you might not be eligible for flight cancellation compensation.
+The airline might not be required to compensate you if they can provide a transfer to your destination, close to the original schedule.
+Even with a slight delay, you might not be entitled to flight cancellation compensation.

 How to Claim Compensation from Flybe